pikzen/xbone-pegasus/README.md

 These are used to provide default backgrounds for games that do not have any, as well as a default image for games not having any.
 If you want to change, edit, remove or add more of those, have a look at `theme.qml`.
 The default backgrounds are specified in the `defaultBackgrounds` property.
 The theme will attempt to load a `default-tile.jpg` image from the assets folder for items that do not have any.
 You may disable this in `GameListElement.qml`, in the `source` attribute of `gameListCover`.

+### gamelist.xml importer

+If you already have a collection in the gamelist.xml format, the `importer.py` script is a quick and dirty solution to generate a `metadata.xml` file for Pegasus, containing only the data this theme needs.
+Run it with python 3.